-- Enter information and amounts that are not already available on other documents, such as your bank routing number for direct deposit.
+- Enter information and amounts that are not already available on other documents, such as your bank routing and account numbers for direct deposit.

 The IRS needs to know exactly who's filing and who is covered in your tax return.
-To do this, you will need Social Security numbers and dates of birth for you, your spouse, and your dependents:
+To do this, you will need Social Security numbers and dates of birth for you, your spouse and dependents.